 How to Make a Pot Still ?

 If you’ve got some spare time it’s quite easy to make your own pot still.
 To do it right you will need a good set of blueprints which will allow you to create an efficient still that creates a great tasting product.
-I’ve spent years perfecting my pot still and have created a step by step how to guide for you to follow which includes material list, tools needed, video tutorials and a step by step process which will allow you to build your own still at 1/4 the cost of buying one.
-To check out the Still plans I’ve posted check out these “How to make a Still tutorials“ .
+I’ve built several stills from scratch and decided to put together a few tutorials to make it easier for you guys to build your own.
+Head over to the Still plans section of our blog to view all the plans we’ve posted.
+Plans include material list, tools needed, video tutorials and a step by step process which will allow you to build your own still at 1/4 the cost of buying one.

 Where can I buy a Pot still?